 Power BI can connect to data by using existing connectors and generic data sources, like ODBC, OData, OLE DB, Web, CSV, XML, and JSON.
-Or, developers can enable new data sources with custom data extensions called custom connectors.
-Some custom connectors are certified and distributed by Microsoft as certified connectors.
+Developers can also enable new data sources with custom data extensions called custom connectors.
+Microsoft certifies and distributes some custom connectors as certified connectors.

-To use non-certified custom connectors that you or a third party have developed, you must adjust the Power BI Desktop security settings to allow extensions to load without validation or warning.
-Because this code can handle credentials, including sending them over HTTP, and ignore privacy levels, you should only use this security setting if you absolutely trust your custom connectors.
+To use non-certified custom connectors that you or another party develop, you must adjust your Power BI Desktop security settings to allow extensions to load without validation or warning.
+These extensions can ignore privacy levels and handle credentials, including sending them over HTTP, so you should use this setting only if you completely trust your custom connectors.

-Another option is for the developer to sign the connector with a certificate, and provide the information you need to use it without changing your security settings.
-For more information, see About trusted third-party connectors.
+Another option is for the developer to sign the connector with a certificate, and provide the information you need to use the connector without changing your security settings.
+For more information, see Trusted third-party connectors.

 Non-certified custom connectors can range from small business-critical APIs to large industry-specific services that Microsoft hasn't released a connector for.
 Many connectors are distributed by vendors.
-If you need a specific data connector, contact the vendor.
+If you need a connector for a specific industry or business, contact the vendor.

 The default Power BI Desktop data extension security setting is (Recommended) Only allow Microsoft certified and other trusted third-party extensions to load.
 With this setting, if there are non-certified custom connectors on your system, the Uncertified Connectors dialog box appears at Power BI Desktop startup, listing the connectors that can't securely load.

-To resolve the error, you can either change your Data Extensions security setting, or remove the uncertified connectors from your Custom Connectors folder.
+To prevent the error, either change your Data Extensions security setting, or remove the uncertified connectors from your Custom Connectors folder.

-You can only use one custom connector data source when working in DirectQuery mode; multiple custom connector data sources will not work when using DirectQuery.
+You can use only one custom connector data source when you work in DirectQuery mode.
+Multiple custom connector data sources won't work with DirectQuery.

-A limited subset of data extensions is considered certified.
-While Microsoft distributes the connectors, it's not responsible for their performance or continued function.
+Microsoft certifies a limited subset of custom data extensions.
+While Microsoft distributes these connectors, Microsoft isn't responsible for their performance or continued function.
 The third-party developer who created the connector is responsible for its maintenance and support.